AdobeDocs/contributor.en/help/setup/sign-up.md

 ---
-lastModified: 2018-06-28
+lastModified: 2018-10-15
 title: GitHub account setup steps
-seo-title: Github account setup steps for Adobe documentation
+seo-title: Github account setup steps for Adobe Experience Cloud documentation
 description: Step through the process of setting up accounts for GitHub, required in order to contribute content to Adobe documentation.
 seo-description: Step through the process of setting up accounts for GitHub, required in order to contribute content to Adobe documentation.
 index: no
 ---
 # GitHub account setup

-## Setting up account
+## Set up account

 To contribute changes or additions to Adobe (or other organizations) documentation on GitHub, you need to set up your own GitHub account.
 It's easy.